-If it turns out you do need it, then consider renting or buying online (hello, Amazon) and consider splitting the price with a classmate.
+If it turns out you do need it, then consider renting or buying online (hello, Amazon).You might even be able to tag-team with a classmate and share the expense.
 It saves money and gives you a built-in study buddy.

 – BONUS –

 This is the bonus round.
-Here is what you will need if you’re living in the dorms: Waffle iron, microwave, toaster.
+Here is what you will need if you’re living in the dorms: waffle iron, microwave, toaster.
 Yup, that’s it.
-Don’t believe me?
+Don’t believe us?
 Check out our blog on dorm room cooking hacks.